-46 Section 12E(1A) is subject to section 12E(1) and section 11(e) specifically prohibits a deduction under section 11(e) if a deduction may be granted under section 12E(1).

-and brought into use.
+An SBC may elect to calculate the amount of the deduction allowable under the provisions of according section 11(e) section 12E(1A) to section 12E(1A)(a) if, for example, it provides a more favourable allowance than the three-year spread under section 12E(1A)(b).
+For example, a "small" item which does not form part of a set and which is acquired at a cost of less than R7 000 may be written off in full under section 11(e) in the year of assessment in which it is acquired and brought into use.
 An SBC meeting the requirements of section 12E(1A) may therefore elect to claim a deduction of R7 000 in the year in which the asset is brought into use under section 12E(1A)(a) instead of writing it off over three years under section 12E(1A)(b).
-The election to calculate the amount of the deduction under section 12E(1A)(a) [that is, the amount determined under the provisions of section 11(e)] or section 12E(1A)(b) is made on an asset-by-asset basis.
+The election to calculate the amount of the deduction under section 12E(1A)(a) [that is, the amount determined under the provisions of section 11(e) or section 12E(1A)(b) is made on an asset-by-asset basis.